KKowalewski24/social-racetrack/README.md

 * Guess user(not log in) - Home Page, Racetrack Page, Racetrack Details Page
 * Log in user - all functionality except of additionally for admin user
-* Admin - all functionality - additionally admin user has possibility to create, delete racetrack, admin panel for grant admin user,
+* Admin - all functionality - additionally admin user has possibility to create, delete racetrack, admin panel for grant admin user, deleting events